Clarke International University: History

 The university admitted the first class of students in August 2008.
-The chancellor of the university is Bishop Zac Niringiye.
+The chancellor of the university is Dr Moses Galukande.
 The vice chancellor is Dr. Nanyonga Rose Clarke.
-The chairman of the University Council is Dr. Moses Galukande.
+The chairman of the University Council is Bishop Zac Niringiye.
 Dr. Ian Clarke, the founder of the university, was a member of the University Council until he relinquished that responsibility in 2010.
 The current members of the council are listed at the university's webpage.

 Schools and institutes

 As of March 2018, the university had one institute and three functional schools: